kiseonjeong/convolutional-neural-network-with-numpy/README.md

-# deep neural network with numpy
+# convolutional neural network with numpy
- implementation of deep neural network with numpy
+ implementation of convolutional neural network with numpy